 The mental aspect

-The dangers of arm wrestling (the ‘break arm’ position)
+The role of strength in arm wrestling

-In the following picture, the person on the left is in the dangerous break arm position.
-Conversely, the person on the right is at the appropriate position, which protects his arm and minimizes the risk of injury.
-In fact, in some professional matches, the referees might stop the match if one of the contestants is too far from the appropriate position, and too close to the break arm position.
+Maintaining the appropriate position is so important to protecting yourself from injury, that in some professional matches, the referee might stop the match if one of the contestants strays too far from this position, and gets too close to the break arm position.

 Summary and conclusions